Best gadgets for hiking

-Unlike serious multi-day backpacking trips, day hikes are more flexible and allow you to have more fun with your gear.
-When you aren’t worried about every ounce you are carrying, you have more room for things that are just cool.
-Gadgets for day hiking aren’t always the most practical, but they make that 4 hour jaunt down a trail a lot more fun.
+Gadgets for hiking are those things that you absolutely need, but are fun to bring along.
+When you aren’t on a serious trip, and worried about every ounce you are carrying, you have more room for things that are just cool.
+Gadgets for hiking aren’t always the most practical, but they make that 4-hour jaunt down a trail a lot more fun.

-Here is our list of the best gadgets for day hiking 2018.
+Here is my list of the best gadgets for day hiking updated for 2022.
 As a bonus, these all act as great gifts for anyone you know that goes out hiking or likes playing in the outdoors.

 Anker Rechargeable Power Pack